-Field Function Your Action Logical Interfaces Add logical interfaces Defines one or more logical units that you connect to this physical E3 interface.
+Field Function Your Action Add logical interfaces Defines one or more logical units that you connect to this physical E3 interface.
 You must define at least one logical unit for an E3 interface.
 You can define multiple units if the encapsulation type is Frame Relay.
 Click Add .
 Logical Interface Description (Optional) Describes the logical interface.
 Type a text description of the logical interface to more clearly identify it in monitoring displays.
 IPv4 Addresses and Prefixes Specifies one or more IPv4 addresses for the interface.
-1. Type one or more IPv4 addresses and prefixes.
-For example: 10.10.10/24 2.
-Click Add.
+Type one or more IPv4 addresses and prefixes.
+For example: 10.10.10.10/24 2.
+Click Add .
 3. Click OK .
 Physical Interface Description (Optional) Adds supplementary information about the physical E3 interface.
 Type a text description of the E3 interface to more clearly identify it in monitoring displays.
 MTU (bytes) Specifies the maximum transmission unit size for the E3 interface.
 Type a value between 256 and 9192 bytes.
-The default MTU for E3 interfaces is 4474 .
+The default MTU for E3 interfaces is 4474.
 Clocking Specifies the transmit clock source for the E3 line.
-From the list, select one of the following: • internal -Services Router's own system clock (the default) • external -Clock received from the E3 interface Encapsulation Encapsulation Specifies the encapsulation type for traffic on the interface.
-From the list, select the encapsulation for this E3 interface: ■ PPP ■ Frame Relay Cisco HDLC Enable CHAP Enables or disables CHAP authentication on an E3 • To enable CHAP, select the check box. interface with PPP encapsulation only. • To disable CHAP, clear the check box.
-CHAP Local Identi ty (available if CHAP is enabled) Use System Host Name Specifies that the E3 interface uses the Services Router's system hostname in CHAP challenge and response packets.
-To enable, select the check box (the default).To disable, clear the check box.
+From the list, select one of the following: ■ internal-Services Router's own system clock (the default) external -Clock received from the E3 interface Encapsulation Encapsulation Specifies the encapsulation type for traffic on the interface.
+From the list, select the encapsulation for this E3 interface: ■ PPP ■ Frame Relay ■ Cisco HDLC Enable CHAP Enables or disables CHAP authentication on an E3 ■ To enable CHAP, select the check box. interface with PPP encapsulation only. ■ To disable CHAP, clear the check box.
+CHAP Local Identi ity (available if CHAP is enabled) Use System Host Specifies that the E3 interface uses the Services ■ To enable, select the check box (the default).
+Name Router's system hostname in CHAP challenge and response packets. ■ To disable, clear the check box.
+Local Name If Use System Host Name is disabled, specifies the local name for CHAP to use.
+Type a local name for this E3 interface.
+CHAP Peer Identity Identifies the client or peer with which the Services Router communicates on this E3 interface.
+Type the CHAP client name.